George Harliono

 George Harliono (born 16 January 2001) is an English-Indonesian classical pianist.
-He is a recipient of the Silver Medal at the XVII International Tchaikovsky Competition in 2023.
+He was a recipient of the Silver Medal at the XVII International Tchaikovsky Competition in 2023.

 Biography

 Harliono was born in Hackney, East London.
 He began playing the piano at the age of six after his mother purchased an old upright piano.
 At around seven years old, his parents arranged piano lessons after he and his brother played on the family piano.
 He gave his first hour-long solo recital at the age of nine.

 Harliono was home-schooled from the age of 13.
 He was accepted into the Royal College of Music's BMUS program at age 15 with a full scholarship, graduating in 2021.
-He has studied with Professor Vanessa Latarche and currently studies with Professor Pascal Nemirovski.
+He has studied with Vanessa Latarche and currently studies with Pascal Nemirovski.
 He has also taken masterclasses with such musicians as Dmitri Bashkirov and Lang Lang.
 He has received mentorship from Vladimir Ashkenazy and his son Vovka Ashkenazy.